kevinchanqx/kevin-pomelo-test/README.md

 Note that this serverless project is using version 4 in which it would requires an account or a license key.

+You might run into the same prompt as the follow screenshot shown when running ```npm run dev```.
 Select Login/Register and complete the authorization will done the job.
 ![serverless](https://github.com/user-attachments/assets/f83e4c9f-72fa-4fb6-a81f-dd34ed8a2d99)

 ### Steps